-It is estimated that Maracaibo Lightning produces approximately 10% of tropospheric ozone of the world.
-Although it is located in the upper layers of the troposphere, most likely it does not help to build up the protective ozone layer of Earth which is located higher in the atmosphere – in stratosphere.
+It is estimated that Maracaibo Lightning produces approximately 10% of the tropospheric ozone of the world.
+Although it is located in the upper layers of the troposphere, most likely it does not help to build up the protective ozone layer of Earth which is located higher in the atmosphere – in the stratosphere.

 - Dan Robinson, Catatumbo lightning in Venezuela: Overview and Myths, Storm Highway.
 Accessed in the 21st August 2010.